 Post-Baccalaureate Certificate of Advanced Studies in Women's Health Physical Therapy

 The purposes of this Post-Baccalaureate Certificate in Women's Health Physical Therapy are to (a) advance and validate the educational and clinical foundation of physical therapists choosing to practice primarily with women, (b) provide a means through formal higher education to address self-identified weaknesses in specialized knowledge and/or skills, and (c) assist prospective students to move from novice or intermediate practice in women’s health physical therapy toward expert and/or specialist practice.
-In addition, 4 of the 8 possible courses form the didactic component of the Baylor-TWU Women’s Health Physical Therapy Residency, an APTA credentialed residency program.
+In addition, 4 of the 8 possible courses form the didactic component of the Baylor-TWU Women’s Health Physical Therapy Residency, an APTA accredited residency program.

 Applicants for the Certificate in Advanced Women’s Health Physical Therapy must: